 - The UDDI specification is probably the one that has evolved the most from all specifications we have seen so far.
-The latest version is version 3 (July 2002): - version 1 defined the basis for a business service registry - version 2 adapted the working of the registry to SOAP and WSDL - version 3 redefines the role and purpose of UDDI registries, emphasizes the role of private implementations, and deals with the problem of interaction across private and public UDDI registries - Originally, UDDI was conceived as an "Universal Business Registry" similar to search engines (e.g., Google) which will be used as the main mechanism Giks, to find electronic services provided by companies
+The latest version is version 3 (July 2002): - > version 1 defined the basis for a business service registry - version 2 adapted the working of the registry to SOAP and WSDL - version 3 redefines the role and purpose of UDDI registries, emphasizes the role of private implementations, and deals with the problem of interaction across private and public UDDI registries - Originally, UDDI was conceived as an "Universal Business Registry" Originally, UDDI was conceived as an 'Universal Business Registry' similar to search engines (e.g., Google) which will be used as the main mechanism to find electronic services provided by companies worldwide.
+This triggered a significant amount of activity around very advanced and complex scenarios (Semantic Web, dynamic binsing to partners, runtime/automatic partner selection, etc.) - Nowadays UDDI is far more pragmatic and recognizes the realities of B2B interactions: it presents itself as the "infrastructure for Web services, meaning the same role as a name and directory service (i.e., binder in RPC) but applied to Web services and mostly used in constrained environments (internally within a company or among a predefined set of business partners)